As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 • Do we have a pipeline nurture strategy?

-We can track how many buyers our reps have in an opportunity.
-We could really pull that lever of pipeline maintenance and pipeline strategy and that would help us to then waterfall all of the rest of the aspects of our operating cadence in conjunction with that first lever we've pulled.
+Once we understood those elements, we had a better insight into what then moved or converted into stage one opportunities – which then allowed us track conversion percentages (should our conversion percentages have been low), and help us to then waterfall all of the rest of the aspects of our operating cadence in conjunction with that first lever we've pulled.

 How might this look for you?

-But then also, what do we want to do as a team?
-What do we want to do with more than just a one on one session, in team meetings?
+• What do we want to do as a team, with more than just a one on one session, in team meetings?

 Operating cadence 101

-If we start to, again, waterfall, our opportunities, pace, deal strategy, and at scale into specific meetings, we start to actually cut it up and it starts to become bite-size.
+If we start to waterfall our opportunities, pace, deal strategy, and at scale into specific meetings, we start to actually cut it up and it starts to look bite-sized.

 operating cadence 101